rkeiii/aws-mfa-v2/README.md

 # Basic example
 Steps to run
-1. Install the aws-mfa script from this repository into ~/bin and make it executable (also ensure ~/bin is on your PATH)
+1. Install the latest version of the aws-mfa-v2 package from pypi
-2. Call aws-mfa providing it the name of an existing named AWS profile and a valid MFA token code
+2. Call aws-mfa providing it the name of an existing AWS profile and a valid MFA token code
 ```
 aws-mfa --mfa-profile existing-profile-name --token 123456
 ```